 So… these are my thoughts on Ileandra, from me, to you.

-Ileandra Young is a twenty eight year old nut job with the following obsessive and unhealthy fascination complexes:
+Ileandra Young is a twenty nine year old nut job with the following obsessive and unhealthy fascination complexes:

 • The colour purple (yes, the colour, not the film)